Mental Illness Among Adolescent Refugees in the United States

 Social Consequences

-A study in 2017 shows that higher rates of anxiety among Syrian children negatively affects their chances of succeeding in school.92 Anxiety in teens causes a variety of physical and mental challenges, which often leads to performance problems in school, sports, and social interactions.93 In US culture, where competence and value is sometimes measured by success in these 3 areas, adolescent refugees may struggle to adjust to their new surroundings.
+A study in 2017 shows that higher rates of anxiety among Syrian children negatively affect their chances of succeeding in school.92 Anxiety in teens causes a variety of physical and mental challenges, which often leads to performance problems in school, sports, and social interactions.93 Adolescent refugees may struggle to adjust to their new surroundings in US culture, where competence and value are sometimes measured by success in these 3 areas.

 A study of depression in teens revealed that those with severe depression were less likely to succeed in school.
 While 76% of teens with low levels of depression obtained a GPA of 2.0 or better, only 68% of teens with mid-range levels of depression had a 2.0 or better, and only 57% of teens with the most severe level of depression had a 2.0 or better.94 Depression also affects youth in other ways, including a withdrawal from friends and family, an inability to concentrate, and irritability.95 Additionally, those who are depressed as youth have a higher probability of unemployment, higher rates of divorce, and lower rates of income in the future.96